How much does it cost to put a dog or cat to sleep in the UK?

 Median £70 across 6 real prices

-A dental crown can cost wildly different amounts depending on the material and where it is made, which is why two quotes can look so far apart.
+A dental crown can cost wildly different amounts depending on the material and where it is made, which is why two quotes for what sounds like the same job can look so far apart.

 A white filling blends in with your tooth, which is why so many people choose one over a grey metal one.